Massive wave propagation near null infinity: Propagation through null infinity

 for any $\varepsilon>0$, where the bound is independent of $\varepsilon$.
 If $\varepsilon$ is sufficiently small, then we can absorb the $2^{-1} \varepsilon \lVert \Lambda A u\rVert_{L^2}$ term into the $\delta \lVert \Lambda A u \rVert_{L^2}$ term in \cref{eq:misc_301}, yielding \cref{eq:Aest}, as claimed.
 The constant implicit in \cref{eq:Aest} depends on all of the operators involved, and on $\delta$ and $N$, but does not depend on $u$.
 Thus, assuming that $u$ is Schwartz, we have quantitatively controlled $u$ microlocally near $\calA^+_+$ in terms of the quantities on the right-hand side of the estimate.

 The standard regularization argument \cite{VasyGrenoble}\cite{HintzVasyScriEB} allows us to make sense of the estimate for general $u\in \calS'$, with the conclusion being that if the right-hand side of \cref{eq:Aest} is finite, then the left-hand side is too, with the stated inequality holding.
-One key point is that we can regularize in both the differential sense and the decay sense: \begin{itemize} \item first regularize only in $s_{\mathrm{nf}}$ (which we can do by an arbitrarily large number of orders), and assume that
+One key point is that we can regularize in both the differential sense and the decay sense: \begin{itemize} \item first regularizing only in $s_{\mathrm{nFf}}$ (which we can do by an arbitrarily large number of orders because, in the threshold inequality \cref{eq:A_threshold}, decreasing $s_{\mathrm{nFf}}$ does not break the inequality), we conclude the desired estimate under the assumption